pymc-devs/pymc-examples/myst_nbs/gaussian_processes/MOGP-Coregion-Hadamard.myst.md

 +++

-This notebook shows how to implement Intrinsic Coregionalization Model (ICM) and Linear Coregionalization Model (LCM) using a Hamadard product between Coregion kernel and input kernels.
-For further information of ICM and LCM, please check the [talk](https://www.youtube.com/watch?v=ttgUJtVJthA&list=PLpTp0l_CVmgwyAthrUmmdIFiunV1VvicM) on Multi-output Gaussian Processes of Mauricio Alvarez, and [his slides](http://gpss.cc/gpss17/slides/multipleOutputGPs.pdf).
+This notebook shows how to implement the Intrinsic Coregionalization Model (ICM) and the Linear Coregionalization Model (LCM) using a Hamadard product between the Coregion kernel and input kernels.
+For further information about ICM and LCM, please check out the [talk](https://www.youtube.com/watch?v=ttgUJtVJthA&list=PLpTp0l_CVmgwyAthrUmmdIFiunV1VvicM) on Multi-output Gaussian Processes by Mauricio Alvarez, and [his slides](http://gpss.cc/gpss17/slides/multipleOutputGPs.pdf).

 The advantage of Multi-output Gaussian Processes is their capacity to simultaneously learn and infer many outputs which have the same source of uncertainty from inputs.
-In this example, we model the average spin rates of several pitchers on different game dates from a baseball dataset.
+In this example, we model the average spin rates of several pitchers in different games from a baseball dataset.

 ```{code-cell} ipython3
 import aesara.tensor as at